 Every year Cañada students qualify for admission to prestigious universities such as Cornell, Harvard, Stanford, UC Berkeley, UCLA and the London School of Economics.
-Students completing the CCHTP program enjoy a distinct advantage when transferring to UCLA and schools participating in the Honors Transfer Council partnership.
-In addition, those who complete the program are given recognition at graduation and on their transcripts.
+Students completing the CCHTP program enjoy a distinct advantage when transferring to UCLA and schools participating in the Honors Transfer Council partnership, which include another UC school: UC Irvine.
+In addition, those who complete the program are given recognition at graduation, on their transcripts and degree/certificate.

 Whether you are a potential student, faculty member, high school counselor or interested community member, you will find all the information that you need on this site.